Careers Leader: Dr Alexander Hiner, email@example.com, 01245 352592 ext. 282

-Year 8 PSHE sessions using the Real Game along with Fast Tomato and e-Clips web sites to begin to explore some ideas of the range of careers that will be available to the students.
+The Unifrog platform will be introduced to Year 8 during the coming year to help them explore some ideas of the range of careers that will be available to students.

-Year 9 PSHE sessions allowing the students to continue to explore and develop their understanding of the world of work and to self-assess their interests, qualities and abilities.
+PSHE sessions will be utilised to introduce Unifrog allowing the students to continue to explore and develop their understanding of the world of work and to self-assess their interests, qualities and abilities.

-GCSE Options evening: Students receive careers advice at to ensure they continue to study the best set of subjects for them.
+GCSE Options evening (March): Students receive careers advice at this special event to ensure they continue to study the best set of subjects for them.

-Year 10 PSHE sessions extending students’ career profiling using Fast Tomato and access to e-Clips, the preparation of CVs and application letters, and skills checking with the National Careers Service.
+RTP sessions extending students’ career profiling using Unifrog from November, the preparation of CVs and application letters, and skills checking with the National Careers Service.

-Year 11 PSHE sessions introducing the UCAS website to the students so they can start to explore the wide range of courses available in higher education institutions and the A level subjects and grades required.
+RTP Careers/ UCAS presentation and student fair.
+Sessions introducing the Unifrog platform (October 2023) and UCAS website to the students so they can start to explore the wide range of courses available in higher education institutions and the A level subjects and grades required.
 Students find out about writing a personal statement and have further access to the National Careers Service web site.

 Students receive advice at the Sixth Form Open Evening on A level subjects that will help them if they already have a career in mind or if they wish to keep their options as open as possible for the future.

 Students all have the opportunity to receive a careers advice interview with an Independent Careers Advisor from Directions.

 Unifrog is being introduced in Autumn 2023 – Tutor time.

 In January each year, Dr Sam Lucy (Newnham College Cambridge) speaks to students within school and the wider Chelmsford Community about access to Oxford and Cambridge.